dxps/dioxus_playground/dioxus_06_fullstack_hotdog/readme.md

 ### Back-end related

 1. Have `rust` installed using [rustup.rs](https://rustup.rs/).
 2. Install Dioxus CLI ver.
-0.5.7 using `cargo install dioxus-cli@0.5.7`.
+0.6.1 using `cargo install dioxus-cli@0.6.1`.

 <br/>

 ## Run

 -   Start the Tailwind CSS compiler using `./run_css.sh` script.
--   Start the back-end (that includes the front-end pages/views) using `./run-dev.sh`.
+-   Start the back-end (that includes the front-end pages/views) using `./run-dev.sh` script.

 <br/>